VorTECHsa/dynamicio/README.md

 > An important strategy for combating glue-code is to wrap black-box packages into common API's.
 This allows supporting
 > infrastructure to be more reusable and reduces the cost of changing packages.

 Dynamicio (or dynamic(i/o)) serves exactly that; it serves as a convenient wrapper around `pandas` I/O operations.
 It's a manifestation of the dependency inversion principle--a layer of indirection if you want--which keeps your code DRY and increases re-usability, effectively decoupling business logic from the I/O layer.

 ### Main features
 `dynamic(i/o)` supports:
 * seamless transition between environments;
 * abstracting away from resource and data types through `resource definitions`;
 * honouring your expectations on data through `schema definitions`;
-* metrics auto-generation (logging) for monitoring purposes.
+* metrics auto-generation (logging) for monitoring purposes;

+#### Extras
+* **PyArrow write dataset enhancements**: Added support for writing Parquet files using PyArrow's dataset functionality, which includes handling large-scale data with `max_partitions` and `max_open_files` for efficient parallel I/O operations.

 ## Supported sources and data formats